KennethEnevoldsen/spacy-wrap/readme.md

 pip install spacy_wrap
 ```

-There is no reason to update from GitHub as the version on PyPI should always be the same as on GitHub.

-## Example
+## Examples
-The following shows a simple example of how you can quickly add a fine-tuned transformer model from the [Huggingface model hub](https://huggingface.co/models?pipeline_tag=text-classification&sort=downloads).
-In this example we will use the sentiment model by [Barbieri et al. (2020)](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment) for classifying whether a tweet is positive, negative or neutral.
+The following shows a simple example of how you can quickly add a fine-tuned transformer model from the Huggingface model hub for either [text classification](https://huggingface.co/models?pipeline_tag=text-classification&sort=downloads), [named entity](https://huggingface.co/models?pipeline_tag=token-classification&sort=downloads) or [token classification](https://huggingface.co/models?pipeline_tag=token-classification&sort=downloads).

+### Sequence Classification
+In this example, we will use a [model](https://huggingface.co/distilbert-base-uncased-finetuned-sst-2-english) fine-tuned for sentiment classification on SST2.
+This model classifies whether a text is positive or negative.
 We will add this model to a blank English pipeline:

 ```python
 import spacy